MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

   - ignite-2023
 ---

-# azure_storage extension on Azure Database for PostgreSQL - Flexible Server reference
+# pg_azure_storage extension on Azure Database for PostgreSQL - Flexible Server reference

 [!INCLUDE [applies-to-postgresql-flexible-server](~/reusable-content/ce-skilling/azure/includes/postgresql/includes/applies-to-postgresql-flexible-server.md)]

-The [azure_storage](./concepts-storage-extension.md) extension allows you to import or export data in multiple file formats, directly between Azure blob storage and your Azure Database for PostgreSQL flexible server instance.
+The [pg_azure_storage](./concepts-storage-extension.md) extension allows you to import or export data in multiple file formats, directly between Azure blob storage and your Azure Database for PostgreSQL flexible server instance.
 Azure blob storage containers with access level "Private" or "Blob" require adding private access key.
 Examples of data export and import using this extension can be found in [Import data from Azure Blob Storage to Azure Database for PostgreSQL flexible server](./concepts-storage-extension.md#import-data-from-azure-blob-storage-to-azure-database-for-postgresql-flexible-server)

-Before you can enable `azure_storage` on your Azure Database for PostgreSQL flexible server instance, you need to add the extension to your allowlist as described in [how to use PostgreSQL extensions](./concepts-extensions.md#how-to-use-postgresql-extensions), and check if correctly added by running `SHOW azure.extensions;`, and confirming that the extension name is part of the comma-separated value returned by the `SHOW` statement.
+Before you can enable `pg_azure_storage` on your Azure Database for PostgreSQL flexible server instance, you need to add the extension to your allowlist as described in [how to use PostgreSQL extensions](./concepts-extensions.md#how-to-use-postgresql-extensions), and check if correctly added by running `SHOW azure.extensions;`, and confirming that the extension name is part of the comma-separated value returned by the `SHOW` statement.

 Only then you can install the extension, by connecting to your target database, and running the [CREATE EXTENSION](https://www.postgresql.org/docs/current/static/sql-createextension.html) statement.
 You need to repeat the command separately for each database in which you want the extension to be available.